hashicorp/vagrant/website/docs/source/v2/provisioning/chef_solo.html.md

 Note that only the Chef-solo specific options are shown below.
-There is also a large set of [common options](/v2/provisioning/chef_common.html) that are available with both the Chef Solo and Chef client provisioners.
+There is also a large set of [common options](/v2/provisioning/chef_common.html) that are available with all Chef provisioners.

 * `cookbooks_path` (string or array) - A list of paths to where cookbooks are stored.
 By default this is "cookbooks", expecting a cookbooks folder